mattlogan/ParallaxListView/README.md

 Call `setAdapter(ListAdapter adapter)` as you normally would.
 Don't worry about the header.

-Use the method `setBackgroundHeaderDrawable(Drawable drawable)` to set a header image.
+Use the method `setHeaderDrawable(Drawable drawable)` to set a header image.

 ### License